alanng10/StandInfoTech/Docue/a.md

 This is enough element to done any View Frame View in entire execute instant.

-Module View.Frame class Frame is most gain view frame.
+Tidus View module list Frame is most gain view frame.

 Tidus is pre install on stand operating system.